ANaRobe/Portfolio-Four/README.md

 ### Sources

-Code Institute student template for Gitpod, where all of the toolsto get started were preinstalled.
+Code Institute student template for Gitpod, where all of the tools to get started were preinstalled.